 - The preference of the patient

-- Quality and quantity of the jawbone where the dental implant will be placed
+- The quality and quantity of the jawbone that will support the dental implant

-The most common method of dental implant placement is known as “staged surgery.”
-This kind of procedure is elaborated in a three-step process.
+The most common method of dental implant placement is “staged surgery,” a three-step procedure.

 - The final stage is the attachment of the artificial tooth or teeth.
-For single tooth replacements, a dental crown or custom tooth or teeth will be created by the dentist.
-Customization factors include fit, color, size, and shape with the overall concept of blending the crown with the patient’s remaining teeth.
-It may take some time for the dentist to provide the patient with a permanent and customized denture or bridge when replacing more than one tooth.
-In the meantime, a temporary bridge, denture, or crown will be given to aid the patient in eating and speaking.
+For single tooth replacements, the dentist will create a dental crown or customized tooth or teeth.
+Customization factors include fit, color, size, and shape, with the concept of blending the crown with the patient’s remaining teeth.
+The dentist may take some time to provide the patient with a permanent and customized denture or bridge when replacing more than one tooth.

-After the procedure, though, is when pain is felt.
+However, the pain only becomes prominent after the surgery.
 Since dental implants require cutting into the gums and drilling a post into the jaw for the placement of the implant, you can expect moderate pain.
-However, many patients say this pain is not as bad as they had expected.
+However, many patients report that the pain is not as bad as expected.

-Because the dental implant is still in the healing process and is likely to be tender to the touch and may even swell, bleed, or become infected, keep a close eye to ensure symptoms do not worsen or persist for a long period.
+Because the dental implant is still healing and may be tender to the touch, swell, bleed, or become infected, keep a close eye on symptoms to ensure they do not worsen or persist for an extended period.

-In general, there’s an estimated 98% success rate when it comes to dental implants.
-However, results vary depending on the patient’s jaw bone structure and the position where the implant is placed in the jaw.
-Nevertheless, proper aftercare can exceptionally extend the lifespan and usability of the prosthetic tooth or teeth.
+Dental implants have a 98% success rate in general.
+However, results vary depending on the patient’s jaw bone structure and the position of the implant in the jaw.
+Nevertheless, proper aftercare can significantly increase the lifespan and usability of a prosthetic tooth or teeth.

-The average cost for a dental implant, including the actual implant, abutment, and the crown, is around $4,000.
-Costs will vary from dentist to dentist and depend on where you live.
-Likewise, the cost also depends on any other procedures or complications that may arise.
-Do expect extra costs just to be on the safe side.
+An entire dental implant, including the implant, abutment, and crown, costs about $4,000.
+Prices will vary depending on the dentist and where you live.
+Likewise, the cost also depends on any other procedures or complications.
+Expect additional charges to be on the safe side.

 Discuss costs further with a dental professional, and consider insurance that may provide coverage.